What are Chronic Headaches?

 Chronic headaches are defined as daily headaches occurring at least 15 days out of the month, and they consistently occur for at least three months.
-Chronic headaches are not caused by other conditions.
 These headaches can last for many hours or even days.
 Chronic headaches can be broken up into four primary categories:

 Understanding Chronic Migraines